sidharthponram916/facial-expression-classifier/README.md

 ---

 ## Project Premise
-The goal was to teach a computer how to “read” facial expressions.
 Using a CNN built with **TensorFlow/Keras**, the model learns emotion patterns from thousands of labeled faces — predicting how someone feels from a single photo.

 ---